nawidtechlabs/Splunk-SOC-Detection-and-Incident-Workflow-Lab/README.md

 ## Screenshots

-See the `screenshots/` folder for visuals:
+See the screenshot files for visuals:

 1. 01_IP_detection.png
 2. 02_member_php_endpoint.png